 Issue Commentary Matters in relation to fraud We have previously discussed the risk of fraud with the Audit and Governance.
 We have not been made aware of any other incidents in the period and no other issues have been identified during the course of our audit.
 Matters in relation to related parties We are not aware of any related parties or related party transactions which have not been disclosed.
-Matters in relationYou have not made us aware of any significant incidences of non-compliance with relevant laws and and we have not identified any incidences from our audit work, subject to the resolution of outstandi regulations Written representations A letter of representation will be requested from the Council once we have completed the matters noted on page 3.
+Matters in relation to laws and regulations You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified any incidences from our audit work, subject to the resolution of outstanding objections.
+Written representations A letter of representation will be requested from the Council once we have completed the matters noted on page 3.